FolkComputer/gadget/README.md

 - Gadget chassis
   - This prints in 2 parts: Chassis and front panel
+    - (for front panel, should choose either Ultimems version with smaller projector slit, or Nebra version with larger slit [since the Nebra is shifted a little toward the side])
 - Handle grip with trigger button (in vendor/)
   - This prints in 3 parts so far: Main grip, thumbwheel, block
   - (Trigger inset itself is TODO)

-(can view in https://3dviewer.net -- for the gadget chassis, the Gadget.shapr file is canonical / used to edit, the derived files are generated from it)
+(can view in https://3dviewer.net -- for the gadget chassis, the Gadget.shapr file is canonical / used to edit in Shapr3D, the derived files are generated from it)

 ### Electronics